This simple, fun DIY tinted lip balm recipe includes the base recipe and instructions for 3 tint colors: maroon, deep red, and brownish pink.

 - 1 ounce cocoa butter (find unrefined, organic cocoa butter here)

 - lip balm tins or tubes (find tins here or tubes here)

 - Melt beeswax and cocoa butter in a double boiler.
 (I use a glass Pyrex® mixing bowl in a saucepan of boiling water.)

 - Once melted, add the infused sweet almond oil.

 - Remove from heat carefully (it will be hot!).

 - Pour into lip balm tins or tubes.

 - Allow to cool completely and then cap.

-I make a double batch of these and hand them out as gifts or store them in a cool, dry place for year-round use.
-The lip balm is pretty hard, so it should stay solid unless left in the sun.
+I make a double batch of these because I like to hand them out as gifts.
+Further, I also store any extras in a cool, dry place for year-round use.
+The lip balm is pretty hard, so it will stay solid unless left in the sun.

 Looking for more natural beauty recipes?
 Check out some of these easy DIYs: